 - Sleek roads and low visibility if it rains and gets foggy

-After experiencing the Ha Giang loop, I would not recommend that motorbike beginners drive it on their own.
+After experiencing the Ha Giang Loop, I can emphatically say that motorbike beginners should not drive themselves.

 For a different kind of adventure in Vietnam, check out deep water solo rock climbing in Lan Ha Bay located near the famous Ha Long Bay.